-God had rescued His people from their captivity, as He promised and returned them to their own land, but while they constructed their own lovely homes - the House of God lay in ruins.
-While the Temple remained desolate, the people were unable to offer their sacrifices to God, as the Law demanded.
-This meant that the people of Israel were breaking God's Law, and as a result, He was unable to bless His them.
+God had rescued His people from their captivity, as He promised, and returned them to their own land, but while they constructed their own lovely homes - the House of God lay in ruins.
+The Temple remained desolate and the people were unable to offer their sacrifices to God, as the Law demanded.
+This meant that the people of Israel were breaking God's Law and as a result He was unable to bless His them.

 Unlike Israel, we are not under Mosaic Law.
 Unlike the people of God in the time of Haggai, there is no requirement for an earthly Temple... with animal sacrifices and an earthly priesthood.
 As members of the Body of Christ, we are not under Law but under Grace.
 As Church age believers we live under a New Law - the Law of the Spirit of Life in Christ Jesus.

 Although the book of Haggai is addressed to Israel, every part of Scripture is profitable for all of God's children, and there is much that we, Christians, can learn from this punchy little book, which shows the value that God places on godly service and humble obedience, even when circumstances are difficult and dangerous.

 God is just and righteous and will punish any of His children who stray from the path of righteousness - for the Lord chastens those He loves, when we stray from the path of truth.
 God is faithful, and He is true to His Word, and He will fulfil all the promises He made to the children of Israel, AND He will also keep His Word to the Church - which is the Body of Christ.
 God's plans and purposes for ALL His people will be carried out to completion - in His own time and in His own way.